 - We will contact you after you submit your application

-- An email will be sent to your endorser asking him or her to verify your application information and confirm your hours of specialty work experience.
-If you need to change your endorser and his/her contact information, you can do so in your CNA account.
+- Your endorser will receive an email asking him or her to verify your application information and confirm your hours of specialty work experience.
+If you need to change your endorser and his/her contact information, you can do so in your certification application.

-- After confirmation from your supervisor has been received, the review of your application will begin.
+- When your fee payment has been received, the review of your application will begin.

 - If you meet the eligibility criteria and your application is complete, you will receive a confirmation of eligibility email.
 The email will include a link to access all of CNA’s certification online exam prep resources.